Storyteller (Carrie Underwood album): Commercial performance

-In the United States, Storyteller debuted at number two on the Billboard 200 with 177,000 album-equivalent units; the album sold 164,000 copies in pure sales, with the remainder of its unit total reflecting the album's streaming and track equivalent album units.
-This made Underwood the only country artist to have his or her first five studio albums debut at number one or number two on the Billboard 200 chart.
+In the United States, Storyteller debuted at number two on the Billboard 200, selling 177,000 album-equivalent units including 164,000 pure sales with the remainder of its unit total which reflects the album's streaming and track equivalent album units.
+It made Underwood the only country artist to have his or her first five studio albums debut at number one or number two on the Billboard 200 chart.
 In addition, the album debuted at number one on the Top Country Albums chart, earning Underwood another record as the only artist to score six consecutive number one albums on that chart.
-It held the number two position on the Billboard 200 in its second week, moving another 81,000 units, including over 73,000 album copies sold.
+It held the number two position on the Billboard 200 in its second week, moving another 81,000 units including over 73,000 album copies sold.
 On the chart dated December 19, it rose back to number one on the Top Country Albums for a second week.
 It was certified Gold by the RIAA on December 4, 2015, for shipments of over 500,000 copies in the US.
 In October 2016, the album was certified Platinum, one year after its release, becoming the sixth album by Underwood to receive a Platinum certification.
 As of April 2017, the album has sold 752,100 copies in the US.

-Outside of the United States, the album debuted at number three in Canada, number four in Australia, number six in Scotland, number thirteen on the UK Albums Chart—becoming her second top twenty album in the region—and charted in another six regions.
+Outside of the United States, Storyteller debuted at number three in Canada, number four in Australia, number six in Scotland, and number thirteen on the UK Albums Chart, marking her second top twenty album in the country.

+Other charted songs

+Following the release of Storyteller, four of its songs except five overall singles also charted on the Hot Country Songs, "The Girl You Think I Am" at number 38 and "Like I'll Never Love You Again" at number 39.
+"Relapse" peaked at number 48 with 4,000 copies, while "Choctaw County Affair" peaked at number 68 with 3,000 copies.